 - Pain and Suffering – Pain is one of the most difficult damages to reward, because it is hard to determine how much a person deserves because of the pain – or how much pain he or she truly suffered.
 Plaintiffs can suffer from permanent disability, pain, or even impairment, which will increase their pain and suffering award.
 If the person has a permanent scar or other disfigurement, it will increase the pain and suffering award as well.

-- Emotional Distress – Car accidents are emotionally and mentally traumatizing.
+- Emotional Distress – Car or motorcycle accidents are emotionally and mentally traumatizing.
 If a person suffers from fear, anxiety, or even loss of sleep post-accident, he or she may receive compensation for that.

 Punitive damages are not meant to financially compensate or return a person to the same financial state in which he or she was prior to the accident.
 Instead, they are designed to punish the defendant for negligent or malicious acts.
 These damages are awarded in addition to compensatory damages, but are not awarded in all cases.
 Instead, the defendant must be guilty of malicious intent or actions that are grossly negligent – and warrant punishment.
 A willful disregard for the health and safety of others is often required in order for a claim to receive punitive damages.
 Punitives are meant to not only punish, but to deter the defendant in your case from doing the same thing again, or deter others who don’t want to risk being sued for punitive damages for the same or similar conduct.